lumen-org/lumen/README.md

 ### Augment the process of building and exploring Probabilistic Machine Learning Models:

-Machine Learning is a wide field with many different types of models available.
-`lumen` aims to make *probabilistic* models more easily accessibly to humans.
+`lumen` aims to make a particular class of machine learning models, namely *probabilistic* models,  more easily accessible to humans.
 Such models model a set of target variables by means of a probability density function.
 That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of values of the target variables.
 Since all the modelling and model querying is done in the [modelbase backend](https://github.com/lumen-org/modelbase), please see there for more information.